Abhishek18004/ParaScope/README.md

 ## Future Work

 - Add export to `.pdf` support
+- Add collapse all and expand all buttonss
 - Enable chat assistant with memory for follow-up queries
 - Add support for multilingual documents